kmrifat3221/criminal_detection_V1/README.md

 # Real-Time Face Recognition and Criminal Detection System

-This Django-based system provides real-time face recognition and criminal detection capabilities using CCTV footage.
+Built with Django, this system offers real-time face recognition and criminal identification using CCTV camera feeds.

 ## Features
 - Real-time face detection and recognition